The Word Problem for Finitary Automaton Groups

 Finally, we use the equivalence of $\exists z: \psi$ and $\lnot \forall z: \lnot \psi$ to eliminate all existential quantifiers.

 Note that each of these steps can be computed in \LogSpace and that, thus, the whole reduction can be done in \LogSpace. \end{proof}

 \begin{proposition} The uniform compressed word problem for finitary automaton groups is \PSpace-hard (under many-one \LogSpace-reductions).
 This remains true if we fix a set with five elements as the alphabet of the input automaton. \end{proposition} \begin{proof} We reduce \DecProblem{$3$-QBF} from \autoref{thm:3QBF} to the (complement of the) compressed word problem for fintary automaton groups (in $\LogSpace$).
-For this, assume that we get a quantified boolean formula $\varphi = \lnot \forall x_N \lnot \forall x_{N - 1} \dots \lnot \forall x_1: \varphi_0$ where $\varphi_0$ is in 3-conjunctive normal form and contains no other variables than $\{ x_1, \dots, x_N \}$.
-First, we perform the \LogSpace-computable reduction described in the proof of \autoref{prop:finitaryWPisCoNPhard} using $\varphi_0$ as the input.
-This yields a finitary \GAut $\mathcal{T} = (Q_0, \Sigma, \delta_0)$ with $\Sigma = \{ a_1, \dots, a_5 \}$ and a state sequence $\bm{q}_0 \in Q_0^{\pm *}$.
-Then we perform a second reduction on this output (which is possible since $\LogSpace$-computable functions are closed under composition, see, for example, \cite[Proposition~8.2]{papadimitriou97computational}).
-Here, we need to compute a finitary \GAut $\mathcal{T}$ and a state sequence $\bm{q}$ encoded as an SLP such that $\bm{q} \neq_\mathcal{T} \id$ if and only if $\varphi$ holds.
+For this, assume that we get a quantified boolean formula $\varphi = \lnot \forall x_N \lnot \forall x_{N - 1} \dots \lnot \forall x_1: \varphi_0$ where $\varphi_0$ is in 3-conjunctive normal form and contains no variables other than $\{ x_1, \dots, x_N \}$.